 Can I raise support for my mission trip?

 Yes!
-Embrace Missions provides an extensive fundraising manual as a part of your Trip Preparation Packet.
-We encourage all our participants to raise funds from friends and family members.
+Our advocacy trip staff can provide you with an extensive fundraising manual as a part of your trip preparation packet.
+We encourage each of our participants to raise funds from friends and family members.
 AGCI is a 501c3 nonprofit organization and donations given on your behalf are tax deductible.